Guesswhoitis/LectureVideoDownloader/README.md

-if after running and or reading the code you have any questions or suggestions please do not hesitate to leave a suggestion in the git
+If after running and or reading the code you have any questions or suggestions please do not hesitate to leave a suggestion in the git

 Thank you.